-Wherever you're coming from, and whatever your previous connection to Canada, the International Office is dedicated to helping you get the most from your UVic experience.
+Wherever you're coming from, and whatever your previous connection to Canada, International Student Services is dedicated to helping you get the most from your UVic experience.
 Consider us your local consultants for all things new and different.

 Our services include:

 - This website, a great place to start for all your questions.
 Contact us if you can't find the answers you're looking for or if you require more information.